Team Officials Guide

 Prior to the start of every season, all team officials (coaches, assistant coaches, and managers) are responsible for ensuring that Club policies and procedures are followed by their team members.
 We strongly encourage coaches and managers to be familiar with all club policies and procedures which can be found in the Club Policy Guide.

-2. Have a completed Criminal Record Check on file (must be updated every three years)
+2. Provide a Criminal Record Check (must be updated every three years)

-3. Complete online Concussion Education Program *only U11 + teams
+4. Complete online Concussion Education Program *only U11 + teams.
+Click here for program information

 Any questions can be directed to Member Services.